Dreepye/StarNubMain/Server/README.md

 Base Features:
    - Easy Install
    - StarNub Configuration:
-		- Step by step setup, or extract a file and edit
+		- Step by step setup, or extract a utilities.file and edit
 		- Configuration self heals data types
 		- Most configuration items can be modified while the starbounddata.packets.starbounddata.packets.server is running
    - Starbound Configuration:
 		- Auto generate configuration if it does not exist in directory *- Auto write configuration variables when changed in StarNub configuration
-   - Highly configurable logging to screen and file
+   - Highly configurable logging to screen and utilities.file
-		- Log rotation every new day and if specified file size of your choice is met a new file will be created
+		- Log rotation every new day and if specified utilities.file size of your choice is met a new utilities.file will be created
 		- Can filter, Debug, Events, Commands, Chat, Information, Warning (Error and Fatal can not be turned off)
    - SQLite or MySQL with support for other databases (Player data storage)
 		- Data tracked:
 			- Player Sessions (Characters, start and end time, attached account)
-			- Characters (Cleaned name & uuid)
+			- Characters (Cleaned NAME & uuid)
 			- Characters and the IPs seen for each one
 			- Accounts, account settings, starbounddata.packets.chat rooms, achievements are just some
 			- Groups, group ladders and group permissions